Teaching Networks to Solve Optimization Problems: Experiments

 \textit{Dataset}: We generate datasets by drawing samples from random 2D Gaussian Mixture Models (GMMs).
 We start by initializing a random number of Gaussians with random means but a fixed covariance matrix.
-Then, we draw random number of samples from each of these randomly initialized Gaussians to generate our input sets, $\Xset^i$.
+Then, we draw random number of samples from each of these randomly initialized Gaussians to generate our input sets $\Xset^i$.

-\textit{Results:} Results of the two training approaches ``solver in the \LOOP" and ``no solver," for our three model architectures are shown in \ref{fig:barycenter}.
-Given that the problem is equivalent to the free-support Wasserstein barycenter problem, we used the solver from the Python Optimal Transport package \cite{flamary2021pot} as our baseline solver.
-To compare the output of our \LOOP~model with the solver, we calculate the objective function, i.e., $W_2(p,q_\mathcal{U})$ as our metric (the lower the better).
-Also, to provide a reference of comparison for the reader, we also consider the Wasserstein distance between the input distribution, $p$, and a uniform distribution in the input domain, $\bar{q}$, which we refer to as Rand.
-Therefore, Rand in our experiments play the role of the line of chance.
-As a practical point, we used the Sliced-Wasserstein distance (SWD) \cite{kolouri2019generalized} as the objective function in the ``no solver" training, as SWD is significantly faster to compute than the Wasserstein distance.
-Finally, we also compare the performance of \LOOP~ and the solver as a function of number of training samples in Figure \ref{fig:barycenter}.
+\textit{Results:} Results of the two training approaches ``solver in the \LOOP" and ``no solver" using three different models are shown in \ref{fig:barycenter}.
+Since the problem is equivalent to the free-support Wasserstein barycenter problem, we used the solver from the Python Optimal Transport package \cite{flamary2021pot} as the solver.
+To compare the output of our \LOOP~model with the solver, we use $W_2(p,q_\Uset)$ as our metric (the lower the better).
+Also, to provide a reference for comparison, we also consider the Wasserstein distance between the input distribution, $p$, and a uniform distribution in the input domain, $\bar{q}$, which we refer to as Rand (equivalent to chance).
+We used the Sliced-Wasserstein distance (SWD) \cite{kolouri2019generalized} as the objective function in the ``no solver" training, as SWD is significantly faster to compute than the Wasserstein distance.
+Finally, we compare the performance of \LOOP~ and the solver as a function of number of training samples in Figure \ref{fig:barycenter}.